*Updated on 9/26/23

 Marketers can also check the interaction timeline for each visitor.
 They can filter by “Interactions Type” and “Date” as well as by “Order Details” and “Guest Information.”

 This article provided a brief summary on Sitecore CDP.
 It’s meant to be used as a quick guide to help developers jump start their CDP integration.
-If you’re not sure where to begin on your integration, let Americaneagle.com help you.
-Our dedicated team of Sitecore experts can guide you through the process – no matter which solution you’re looking to implement.
+If you’re not sure where to begin on your integration, check the Sitecore CDP documentation.
+Or better yet, let Americaneagle.com help you.
+Our Sitecore experts and range of Sitecore development services can guide you through the process – no matter which solution you’re looking to implement.

 Americaneagle.com is a Sitecore Platinum Implementation and Hosting Partner with platform expertise spanning over 10 years.
 For mid to large enterprise clients looking for a flexible, powerful content management solution, Americaneagle.com creates user-focused, digital experiences by integrating strategy, UX, and design that delivers transformative results.
 Contact us today to learn how Americaneagle.com is the perfect Sitecore partner.